The Acadiana Region of Louisiana

 The Acadiana geography consists low gentle hills to the north, prairies, and marshes, swamps and bayous closer to the Gulf coast.
 Rice, sugar cane, and soybeans are the dominant agricultural crops.

-The Parishes of Acadiana
+The Parishes and Cities of Acadiana

 Acadiana is the name given to the traditional twenty-two parish Cajun homeland, which in 1971 the Louisiana state legislature officially recognized for its unique Cajun and Acadian heritage (per House of Representatives Concurrent Resolution No. 496).
 It stretches from just west of New Orleans to the Texas border along the Gulf of Mexico coast, and about 100 miles inland to Marksville.